DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Diffusion Reinforcement via Negative-aware Finetuning

+This optimality serves as a bridge from continuous-valued rewards to a binary partition.
 Collected data can be randomly split into two imaginary subsets.
 An image $\vx_0$ will have a probability $r$ of falling into the positive dataset $\mathcal{D}^+$ and otherwise the negative dataset $\mathcal{D}^-$.
 Given infinite samples, the underlying distributions of these two subsets are respectively

 RL requires performing policy improvement at each iteration.
 The optimized policy $\pi^*$ satisfies